UW Medicine Compliance

 a.
 A UW Medicine leader (manager or higher) must sponsor the access.

 c.
-The request for electronic access to information systems containing PHI is made to the applicable Health Information Management (HIM) Director or designated official.
+The request for electronic access to information systems containing PHI is made to the applicable ERHI/Health Information Management (HIM) Director or designated official.

 d.
 There is an ongoing relationship with the external facility or professional, which includes sharing PHI for ongoing patient care or mandated reporting at a high frequency and/or volume, where: